forrestjgq/lsp/thread/pwpt/pthread7.md

 The header file rwlock. h and the C source file rwlock. c demonstrate an implementation of read/write locks using standard Pthreads mutexes and condition variables.
 This is a portable implementation that is relatively easy to understand.
 One could, of course, create a much more efficient implementation for any specific system based on knowledge of nonportable hardware and operating system characteristics.

 The rest of this section shows the details of a read/write lock package.
 First, rwlock. h describes the interfaces, and then rwlock. c provides the implementation.
-Part 1 shows the structure of a read/write lock, represented by the type rwlock\_t.
+Part 1 shows the structure of a read/write lock, represented by the type **rwlock\_t**.

 Of course, there's a mutex to serialize access to the structure.
 We'll use two separate condition variables, one to wait for read access (called read) and one to wait for write access (called, surprisingly, write).

-The rwlock\_t structure has a valid member to easily detect common usage errors, such as trying to lock a read/write lock that hasn't been initialized.
-The member is set to a magic number when the read/write lock is initialized, just as in barrier\_init.
+The **rwlock\_t** structure has a valid member to easily detect common usage errors, such as trying to lock a read/write lock that hasn't been initialized.
+The member is set to a magic number when the read/write lock is initialized, just as in **barrier\_init**.

-To enable us to determine whether either condition variable has waiters, we'll keep a count of active readers (r\_active) and a flag to indicate an active writer (w\_active).
+To enable us to determine whether either condition variable has waiters, we'll keep a count of active readers (**r\_active**) and a flag to indicate an active writer (**w\_active**).

-We also keep a count of the number of threads waiting for read access (r\_wait) and for write access (wwait).
+We also keep a count of the number of threads waiting for read access (**r\_wait**) and for write access (wwait).

 Finally, we need a "magic number" for our valid member.
 (See the footnote in Section 7.1.1 if you missed this part of the barrier example.)